-We have put together the following Process Flowchart to provide a clear overview of all the steps required to implement your Peer Support Group from connecting to Carers WA all the way through to evaluating the group.
+We have put together an example Process Flowchart to provide an overview of the steps required to implement your Peer Support Group from connecting to Carers WA all the way through to evaluating the group.

 We have provided the flowchart on the following page as well as a printable version of the document accessible through the icon below.